mstyslinger/capstone_two/README.md

 The water point census data was collected through mobile phone surveys by local engineers who are trained to assess the components of the water point technologies.
 There is one survey for handpumps and spring-fed taps and another for piped water systems, and the completed surveys are submitted to a cloud aggregator that then exports a CSV file.
 This analysis will focus on data from handpumps and spring-fed taps.
 Piped water systems are heavily monitored and managed, and when one is broken it does not go unnoticed.
 Handpumps, in contrast, in very remote areas can become defunct without governments taking much notice.

 ## **Exploratory data analysis (EDA)**
 The CSV dataset has 10,034 rows and 52 columns.
 Most columns have no more than 3 missing values.
 Two columns have significant missing values and will be removed from the analysis.
-The feature to be predicted – is the water point functioning or not – has 863 entries for ‘not functioning’ (0), and 9,171 entries for ‘functioning’ (1).
+The feature to be predicted – is the water point functioning or not – has 863 entries for ‘not functioning’ (0), and 9,171 entries for ‘functioning’ (1) - imbalanced.
+After data cleaning, the resulting dataframe has 10,031 rows and 17 columns.
+A dataframe was also created with dummied categorical features, resulting in one dataset with 24 columns (drop first = True) and another with 27 (all dummies included).
 <div>
 <P ALIGN=CENTER><img src="images/dist_broken2.png" alt="drawing" width="430"/>  <img src="images/broke_by_country2.png" alt="drawing" width="430"/> </P>
 </div>